Follow Us

 • Know which hospitals in your area provide 24-hour emergency heart care.
 Tell family and friends where they are.

-• Keep emergency rescue phone numbers near your phone or save them on your cell phone.
+• Keep emergency rescue phone numbers on your cell phone

 There are other causes of chest pain besides a heart attack.
 But get medical help right away if you or someone else has the heart attack symptoms described above.

-If you suspect someone is having a heart attack:
+If you suspect that someone is having a heart attack:

 • Call 911 or your local number for emergencies.
 Tell the person who answers where you are and that someone is having a heart attack.
 Don't hang up until you're told to do so.